 So where did I buy my vintage Shiny Brite ornaments?
 I bought them at flea markets, antique stores, and at my friend Judy’s vintage warehouse at VintageJunktionLA.

 If you are interested in finding vintage ornaments, you can also check out this link on Etsy.
-Please note that the Shiny Brite ornaments come in different sizes and some come in their original boxes, which is a huge plus!
+(But please note you can find them for a lot less at flea markets.)
+Shiny Brite ornaments come in different sizes and some come in their original boxes, which is a huge plus!
 Obviously, these ornaments are fragile so proper shipping is important.

 So, guess what?